Women's Museum of California

-The Women's Museum of California (WMC) is a nonprofit museum located in San Diego, California and dedicated to women's history.
+The Women's Museum of California (WMC) is a nonprofit museum in Balboa Park in San Diego, California, dedicated to women's history.
+It was founded in 1983.
 It was first organized under the names the Women's History Reclamation Project and then the Women's History Museum and Educational Center.

-It was founded in 1983.
-In addition to exhibits and programs offered, the WMofC also co-founded and hosts the San Diego County Women's Hall of Fame.
-The museum is located at Liberty Station and has exhibit space, archives, a library and a store that features items made exclusively by women.
+In addition to exhibits and programs offered, the WMC also co-founded and hosts the San Diego County Women's Hall of Fame; it is located at Liberty Station and has exhibit space, archives, a library, and a store that features items made exclusively by women.
 Other museum offerings include speakers and monthly lecture series.

 History

 The museum had its roots with the women's rights activist, Mary B. Maschal who collected items from women's history in her home.
 The home had formally belonged to a suffragist, Veronica Burke.
 Maschal had been collecting artifacts relating to women's history since the 1970s.
 She finally opened her collection to the public in 1983, naming it the Women's History Reclamation Project (WHRP).
 Maschal felt a passion for collecting artifacts because of her "own disappointment over the lack of knowledge about women's history among the younger generation."
 Maschal also received a grant in 1984 in order to conduct and collect oral history interviews.

 The initial success of Mary Maschal was sparked by the Women's History Reclamation Project.
 In addition to taking part in UN conferences, Maschal joined the National Organization for Women as a public member while also honing the skills necessary to work well with others in business.
 To preserve the legacy of past-generational leaders, she started a museum educating others on second-wave feminism.
 The Women's Museum of California continues to preserve her legacy towards the newer generation.

 Maschal moved her collection to the Art Union Building in Golden Hill in 1997.
 Maschal died in 1998, and Cindy Stankowski and Sue Gonda took over leadership of the museum.
 In 2000, the museum sponsored a Women's History Poetry contest, which was held at the same time as an exhibit titled In Our Own Voice: women's History through Women's Poetry.
 The museum co-created the San Diego County Women's Hall of Fame in 2001.
 In 2003, the Project changed its name to the Women's History Museum and Educational Center (WHMEC).

 The Women's History Museum and Educational Center changed its name again in 2011, this time to the Women's Museum of California (WMofC).
 They concurrently updated the museum logo.
 WMC also moved to the Liberty Station Promenade in Point Loma in 2012.
 The new location was three times larger than their former location at Golden Hill.